cmap/CTG_pipeline/README.md

 # CTG_pipeline
-Data processing pipeline for PRISM CTG screens
+Data processing pipeline for PRISM CTG screens.

+To process raw data from a screen use `process_CTG.R`.

+To generate a report for a screen use `CTG_report.Rmd`.